 Extensive website, includes common cancer types such as Bladder, Breast, Colon and Rectal, Endometrial, Leukemia, Lung, Melanoma, Non-Hodgkin’s Lymphoma, Pancreatic, Prostate, Skin, Thyroid, and Uterine (Endometrial) Cancers.
 Also A to Z list of cancers.
 Current topics, clinical trials, cancer drugs

-One-page summary of over 1.7 million new cancer cases estimated for 2018 shows breast cancer in the lead.
+One-page summary of nearly 1.8 million new cancer cases estimated for 2019 shows breast cancer (women) and prostate cancer (men) in the lead.
 Number of deaths for each type of cancer also shown.
+Largest number of deaths for both sexes is from lung cancer.
 From cancer.org

-Age-Adjusted SEER Incidence and U.S. Death Rates and 5-Year Relative Survival (Percent) By Primary Cancer Site, 2015 from cancer.gov.
-The quickest way to see cancer survival rates is to see Figure 1.11.
-Data reflect survival through 2014
+Age-Adjusted SEER Incidence and U.S. Death Rates and 5-Year Relative Survival (Percent) By Primary Cancer Site, from cancer.gov.
+The quickest way to see cancer survival rates is to see Figure 1.11, but other charts and tables are available through this site.
+Data reflect survival through 2015.
+Five-year survival rates were highest for Thyroid and Prostate cancers.

 See our main category on Costs to see how specific hospitals and ambulatory surgery centers or clinics COMPARE on average prices or charges for many surgeries, hospitalizations, procedures and outpatient tests.
 The LEARN MORE listings show general average costs in your region if available